weixinsoh/ProjectMaster/README.md

 2. **Input Details:** You can change the details that is previously input in the task.

-3. **Done button:** Click on the done button, it will save the new detail of the task.
+3. **Done button:** Click on the done button, it will save the new details of the task.

 #### Deleting a Task